-The Prudential Code was revised in December 2017 and requires authorities to ensure that decisions for capital expenditure and investment plans are made with sufficient regard to the long run financing implications and potential risks to the authority and include effective due diligence.
+The Prudential Code requires authorities to ensure that decisions for capital expenditure plans are made with sufficient regard to the long run financing implications and potential risks to the authority and include effective due diligence.

-Based on the Council's latest Capital Plan update (Quarter 3 2019/20) the 2021/22 Treasury Management Strategy recognises the potential need to take an additional £168m of borrowing by the end of 2023/24 (net of MRP) to support a number of capital projects, potentially increasing the Council's overall external borrowing by the end of 2023/24 (excluding PFI) to £546m.
+Based on the Council's latest Capital Plan update (Quarter 2 2021/22) the 2022/23 Treasury Management Strategy recognises the potential need to take an additional £165m of borrowing by the end of 2024/25 (net of MRP) to support several capital projects, potentially increasing the Council's overall external borrowing by the end of 2024/25 (excluding PFI) to £554m.

-Based on current economic forecasts a borrowing cost should be assumed for new borrowing in 2021/22 of 2.25%
+Based on current economic forecasts a borrowing cost should be assumed for new borrowing in 2022/23 of 3.235%

-The Council takes a prudent approach to new borrowing, paying particular regard to the robustness of the business case to include forward predictions of affordability, with the aim that projects should be self-funding (i.e. create a revenue stream so that the cost of borrowing is cost neutral on Council Tax).
-However the Council has changed its risk appetite in recent years and has approved a significant number of projects that are more commercial in nature.
+The Council takes a prudent approach to new borrowing, paying regard to the robustness of the business case to include forward predictions of affordability, with the aim that projects should be self-funding (i.e., create a revenue stream so that the cost of borrowing is cost neutral on Council Tax).
+However, the Council has changed its risk appetite in recent years and has approved a significant number of projects that are more commercial in nature.

 Following the changes to PWLB the Council will no longer be acquiring commercial properties using 'debt for yield' however the risks around income on the properties purchased and the ongoing cost of the borrowing will still need to be managed.
-All new proposals for a self-funding or invest to save scheme supported by borrowing must have a robust business case that is presented to senior members and officers prior to approval by Council.
+All new proposals for a self-funding or invest to save scheme supported by borrowing must have a robust business case that is subject to significant challenge prior to consideration by Council.

-In addition the Council will comply with the PWLB new "rules" around the use of borrowing - which are now over four categories, each with a definition of the type of capital projects that can be borrowed for - service delivery, housing, regeneration and re financing.
+In addition, the Council will comply with the PWLB new H M Treasury guidance around the use of borrowing - which are now over four categories, each with a definition of the type of capital projects that can be borrowed for - service delivery, housing, regeneration and re financing.
 These rules will apply to all forms of borrowing not just PWLB.